Want to export data from one Excel file to another?

 How to link files and sync data in Excel

-Follow the steps below to connect your Excel files and transfer data from one sheet to another automatically.
+Follow the steps below to use the Sheetgo add-in to connect your Excel files and transfer data from one sheet to another automatically.

 Log in to Sheetgo by clicking on the blue button below.